niksilver/board-game-framework/examples/lobby-names-demo/README.md

 # Lobby names demo

-This is to demonstrate how multiple players might join together in lobby and give their screen names before all entering the game.
+This is to demonstrate how multiple players might join together in a lobby and give their screen names before all entering the game.
 Interesting features are:
 * The game ID is randomly generated;
 * Once one player decides the game should start, it starts for everyone;
 * Players who join after the game starts are presented as observers.

-There is not actual game - it's just a list of players and observers.
+There is no actual game - it's just a live list of players and observers.

 ## Files and compilation